UIUC-iSchool-DataViz/is445_oauoag_spring2023/week01/installation_instructions.md

 <!-- JPN: recreate this enviroment -->
 ### 2.1 Conda environment
  1. On a Mac search for the "Terminal" prompt/on Windows search for the "Anaconda Prompt" (NOT the navigator)
- 2. In the terminal window type: `conda create -n DataViz python=3.7 seaborn plotly pygraphviz pandas matplotlib=3.2.2 bqplot=0.12.30 numpy regex networkx openssl altair yt geopandas gdal rasterio shapely pyproj rtree fiona pillow palettable h5py contextily webcolors openpyxl ipyvolume ipyleaflet vega_datasets nltk wordcloud -c conda-forge`
+ 2. In the terminal window type: `conda create -n DataViz python=3.7 seaborn plotly pygraphviz pandas matplotlib=3.2.2 bqplot=0.12.30 numpy regex networkx openssl altair yt geopandas gdal rasterio shapely pyproj rtree fiona pillow palettable h5py contextily webcolors openpyxl ipyleaflet vega_datasets nltk wordcloud -c conda-forge`

 #### DO NOT TRY TO INSTALL THESE PACKAGES ONE AT A TIME